 At the same time, you should never take credit for ideas that aren’t yours or achievements you aren’t responsible for.
 Think about the timing of your raise, too.

 Is the company in a slouch right now?
-Have been there some recent layoffs?
+Have there been some recent layoffs?
 It might be better to bide your time and wait for a more opportune moment.

 In the meantime, consider installment loans as an option to tide you over until you get that raise.
 Be sensible with your finances and plan to meet your needs.

 Getting a raise isn’t guaranteed, but being honest, forthright, and prepared in your meeting with your boss is a great way to get them on your side and see the value you bring to the company.

 Browse through the Blog to read articles and tips on managing debt, improving your credit and saving more money!